What Is A Darning Stitch? Guide To Darning Stitches For Clothing Repair

 The hole is trimmed into a square to help the repair blend into the fabric.

 That’s why sometimes I call it repair stitch. 😛 cause threads are taken from a hidden spot, like a hem, and used to patch the hole to match the fabric exactly.
-That fixes the wear like nothing ever happened.
+That fixes the wear like nothing ever happened if you do darning fabric.

 Darning stitches saved me from throwing my clothes off.
 Whenever I see a hole, I darn stitch it.
 Cause that’s whats darning.